adobe/helix-importer-ui/importer-guidelines.md

 }
 ```

-For each URL of the import, this will not create a `docx` per URL but only feed the report with extra columns for each row / URL imported: `title`, `images` and `meta` columns will be appended to the report.
+For each URL of the import, this will NOT create a `docx` per URL but only feed the report with extra columns for each row / URL imported: `title`, `List of images` and `meta` columns will be appended to the report.

 With this method, you can construct an `xlsx` spreadsheet with the site data you want to collect without creating the corresponding `docx` files.
-If you provide an `element`, you can do both.

 ### More samples